anastasia-a-zhivaeva/payment-terminal.front/README.md

 The result of your work should be published here, on github.
 You should send us link to github repository with source code and a link to the working version of the app (for this you can use github pages or any other hosting).

-If you have questions, you can always ask them by contacting the person who gave you the task.

 ## Angular CLI README Information